 3. Are there any dietary considerations for children with Graves Disease?

 There are no specific dietary considerations, although avoiding refined foods with added sugars and caffeine is recommended.
-It is also advised to add more calcium, protein, and antioxidants to the child’s diet (9).
+You may also add more protein, antioxidants, and calcium foods for kids to your child’s diet (9).

 4. How can Graves Disease in children be prevented?